hpan10/APCSFinalProject/README.md

 5/27/21

 Today in class, I focused on refining movement.
 I made it so it was not tap to move, but press and hold to move, and I also eliminated double jumping.
 I then worked both on decelleration so it isnt a sudden stop, and implementing walls.
 Towards the end of class, Harry discovered a bug where pressing left and right would cause the speed to skyrocket, so those three things will be next session's goals.

+5/29/21

+In this session, I added bumping, where cars don't just pass through each other, and instead collide.
+I also added boundaries so the cars won't fly off of the map.
+We then worked together on adding acceleration and deccelleration to cars, and experimented with removing our key released method, but couldn't come up with a concrete solution.